mrkem598/AngularJS-Interview-Q-A/README.md

 		<button ng-disabled="checked">Select me</button>
 	</body>
 ***
-## 31. In angular, what does the calls to the HTTP methods  returns ?
+## 31. In angular, what does the calls to the HTTP methods  return ?
 ***
 ## Answer:
  In angular, calls to the HTTP methods actually return an observable and not a promise.
 You can think of an observable as a stream of events, and meeting values to anyone who has subscribed to it.

 ***
-License:
+## License:
 ***
-MIT

-Copyright (c) 2017 Mohammed K
+MIT Copyright (c) 2017 Mohammed Kemal

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal